African-American women in computer science: History

 In the mid-1980s, the representation of women in computer science peaked at approximately 40%.
 The decline in the representation of women has been attributed by some analysts to the increased marketing of personal computers and video games to boys.

 There has been a decline in women of all races in computing in the United States; the representation of Black women in the field has continued to be lower than that of white female peers.
 For example, in 1985 when the number of women in computing was at a high, 77% of the related degrees were earned by White women, while fewer than 8% were earned by Black women.
 In 2002, 1.3% of the computer science doctorate degrees earned were awarded to Black women.
-In 2017, two female computer scientists Timnit Gebru and Rediet Abebe founded the workshop Black in AI, in order to help increases the presence and inclusion of Black people in the field of artificial intelligence (AI).
+In 2017, two female computer scientists Timnit Gebru and Rediet Abebe founded the workshop Black in AI, in order to help increase the presence and inclusion of Black people in the field of artificial intelligence (AI).